cesartheroman/rentable-code-challenge/README.md

 There is a **React front end** that displays a list of Tenants with a button for viewing transaction ledgers.

 There is a **Python and Django backend** with a command for importing transactions and APIs that return tenants and their transactions.
-The Djanog backend utilizes a SQLite database.
+The Django backend utilizes a SQLite database.

 **Important Note:** The backend also includes an API for getting transaction data.
 While the raw transaction data is available in `backend/api/integration-data/transactions.json` within this repository, this file is intended to simulate data from an external integration API.
 Therefore, **you should only access transaction data through the `api/simulated-pms-integration-api/transactions/` endpoint** and not directly read the JSON file.